How to get Public IP address using Powershell

 You can use any of the two PowerShell cmdlets to fetch public IP information from web services: the first one is Invoke-RestMethod and the second one is Invoke-WebRequest.

 Both cmdlets will work fine for retrieving the required information.
-However, if you’re curious about knowing the differences between these two cmdlets, I’ve outlined the points at the end of the blog post.
+However, if you’re curious about the differences between these two cmdlets, I’ve outlined the points at the end of the blog post.

 Let’s run a command using Invoke-WebRequest PowerShell cmdlet and see the results: